hpcsheffield/2014-01-14-manchester/shell/README.md

 **Shortcuts**

 There are some shortcuts which you should know about.
-Dealing with the home directory is very common.
+Dealing with the Yhome directory is very common.
 So, in the shell the tilde character, `~`, is a shortcut for your home directory.
 Navigate to the `shell` directory, then enter the command: